 So if you want to regain arm function after stroke, then you need to repeat arm rehab exercises over and over and over until it sticks and your brain has successfully rewired itself.

-Because each time you move your arm, you begin to form and strengthen the connections between the neurons responsible for that arm movement.
+Because each time you move your arm, you begin to form and strengthen connections between the neurons responsible for that arm movement.

 That’s why learning a language is so difficult, for instance.
 We have to repeat new words over and over and over again until they stick.
-Similarly, that’s why learning how to play a new sport requires lots of practice.

-Repetition & Consistency
+Repetition Is Nothing without Consistency

 So you’ve got the repetition part down now, so you’re good, right?
 All your bases are covered…